 Fares, timetables and stops

 Bus fares, on both private and SLTB services, are extremely low.
-For journeys on non-express buses, count on around Rs.50 per hour’s travel, rising to around Rs.80 on express minibuses.
 Note that on the latter you may have to pay the full fare for the entire route served by the bus, irrespective of where you get off.
 If you do want to get off before the end of the journey, let the driver/conductor know when you board.

 Services on longer and/or less frequently served routes run to fixed timetables.
 Services on shorter or particularly popular routes tend to leave as soon as the vehicle is full.
 In general, departures on longer-distance routes tend to be more frequent in the morning, tailing off in the afternoon.
-Seat reservations are almost unheard of except on long-distance buses to Jaffna.
+Seat reservations are almost unheard of except on Colombo- Jaffna services.

 Another problem with Sri Lankan buses is the difficulty of finding the relevant service.
-Most timetables and signs are in Sinhala only, as are many of the destination boards displayed by buses – it’s useful to get an idea of the characters you’re looking for (see Sinhala place-names).
+Most buses display their destination in both Sinhala and English, although it’s useful to get an idea of the Sinhala characters you’re looking for.
 All bus stations have one or more information booths (although they’re often not signposted) where staff can point you in the right direction, as well as providing latest timetable information.
 If arriving at a larger terminal by tuktuk, it’s a good idea to enlist the help of your driver in locating the right bus.

 Express services generally only halt at bus terminals or other recognized stops.
 Other types of services will usually stop wherever there’s a passenger to be picked up – just stand by the roadside and stick an arm out.
 If you’re flagging down a bus by the roadside, one final hazard is in getting on.
 Drivers often don’t stop completely, instead slowing down just enough to allow you to jump aboard.
 Keep your wits about you, especially if you’re weighed down with heavy luggage, and be prepared to move fast when the bus pulls in – or risk seeing it simply pull off again without you.